sotw/hmDictUtils/README.md

 	execute ./install.sh

 ##### How to use
-In network reachable environment edict "word" : for consulting English dictionary.
+In network reachable environment: edict "word" | for consulting English dictionary.
->This is for Taiwanese or HK ppl jdict "word" : for consulting Japanese dictionary.
+>This is for Taiwanese or HK ppl jdict "word" | for consulting Japanese dictionary.

 ##### Spark
 1. Need to accept space in **edict**